qiime2/docs/source/tutorials/sample-classifier.rst

 .. question::
    What other metadata can we predict with ``classify-samples``?
 Take a look at the metadata columns in the ``sample-metadata`` and try some other categorical columns.
 Not all metadata can be easily learned by the classifier!

 This pipeline also reports the actual predictions made for each test sample in the ``predictions.qza`` output.
-This is a ``SampleData[Predictions]`` artifact, which is viewable as metadata.
+This is a ``SampleData[ClassifierPredictions]`` artifact, which is viewable as metadata.
 So we can take a peak with ``metadata tabulate``:

 .. command-block::